-Regarding the a and $\beta$ series equipped in Blue Village that were provided by Red Corp. ("Red") to Blue Corp. ("Blue"), in addition to the existing Maintenance Agreement dated on December 15, 2011 between the parties, Red and Blue agree as follows:
+Regarding the α and β series equipped in Blue Village that were provided by Red as follows:

+Corp. ("Red") to Blue Corp. ("Blue"), in addition to the existing Maintenance from athletes and coaches and collect the data regarding the α and β series.